yujianyuanhaha/DQN-DSA/README.md

 --------------------------------------------------------------------------
 # Bugs
-1. We assume all nodes detect and make decision at same time, hence the multiple dsaNode may collide  (T.B.D.).
+1. ~~We assume all nodes detect and make decision at same time, hence the multiple dsaNode may collide  (T.B.D.)~~. -> create politeness to dsa nodes to avoid ping-pong effect, a ugly way.
-2. Unstable performance when multiple dqnNode works (T.B.D.).
+2. ~~Unstable performance when multiple dqnNode works (T.B.D.)~~. -> assign priority to learning nodes to make them observe-action one by one, a ugly way.